How Will I Know: Music video

-The accompanying music video for "How Will I Know", directed by British director Brian Grant and choreographed by Arlene Phillips, was filmed before the release of the single and album.
+The accompanying music video for "How Will I Know", directed by British director Brian Grant and choreographed by Arlene Phillips, was filmed prior to the release of the single and album.
 Unlike her past music videos, Houston was given the opportunity to move beyond the staged performance settings to demonstrate straightforward dance moves.
-The music video is set against a strikingly designed, vividly colored setting of video screens and partitions.
-Houston's hair is dyed honey blonde and is worn by a dazzling colored hairbow.
+The video is set against a strikingly designed, vividly colored setting of video screens and partitions.
+Houston's hair is dyed honey blonde and is worn by a dazzling, colored hairbow.
 She is also seen underlined by a form-fitting silver dress made of metal mesh, reaching almost to her knees, adorned with matching fingerless gloves.
-Houston is also seen reaching out with backup dancers, in black outfits and wearing French-style makeup.
-The music video also has a scene of splattering of paint and drizzling down the screen.
-Houston's labelmate and family friend Aretha Franklin also makes a black-and-white cameo appearance in the otherwise colourful music video.
-In 2011, Kyle Anderson of MTV wrote that the video was "eye-opening to watch her cut loose in a fun environment", since her past songs were ballads.
+Houston is also seen performing with backup dancers in black outfits and wearing French-style makeup.
+The video also has a scene of spattering of paint and drizzling down the screen.
+Houston's labelmate and family friend Aretha Franklin also makes a black-and-white cameo appearance in the otherwise colorful music video.
+In 2011, Kyle Anderson of MTV wrote that it was "eye-opening to watch her cut loose in a fun environment," since her past songs were ballads.

 The music video was her first to receive heavy rotation on MTV.
-Also, the music video was nominated for two awards at the 1986 MTV Video Music Awards, in the categories of Best New Artist and Best Female Video, winning the latter.
+It was also nominated for two awards at the 1986 MTV Video Music Awards, in the categories of Best New Artist and Best Female Video, winning the latter.